AhmedRezk-00/Annotations-for-OpenQASM-3.0/README.md

   - `get_qubit_characteristics` and `get_gate_characteristics`: Retrieves detailed characteristics of qubits and gates used in the circuit.
   - `get_qpu_provenance`: Fetches provenance metrics for the selected QPU.
   - `get_calibration_matrix`: Returns the calibration matrix for a specific quantum computer.
+- **Add these annotations to your QASM code to get information about the quantum hardware:**

+   - `@get_qubit_characteristics`: Returns characteristics of the qubits used in your circuit (T1 time, T2 time, readout error)
+   - `@get_gate_characteristics`: Returns characteristics of the gates used in your circuit (gate time, gate fidelity)
+   - `@get_qpu`: Returns detailed information about the quantum computer being used
+   - `@get_calibration_matrix`: Returns the calibration matrix for the quantum computer

 ## Example Use Case